 - Shandong (2),

-At the time of notification, there were 11 deaths, and 39 cases diagnosed as either pneumonia (7) or severe pneumonia (32).
-One case has mild symptoms.
+At the time of notification, of the 27 cases with information on medical condition, there were eight deaths, 17 cases were diagnosed as having either pneumonia (4) or severe pneumonia (13), and two cases were diagnosed as mild.

 Public health response

 Considering the increase in the number of human cases since December 2016, the Chinese government at national and local levels is taking further measures which include: